rentalutions/elements/README.md

 ### Conventional Commits

 This system uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to tag and track updates.
-This method automatically creates and updates changelogs for each package based on the name of a commit.
+This method automatically creates and updates change logs for each package based on the name of a commit.
 The basis of this is that the commit message should contain the following structure.

 ```bash
 <type>([optional scope]): <description>